code-423n4/docs/roles/wardens/signal.md

 # Signal metrics

 The `signal` metric is a means of identifying wardens and teams who have consistently submitted valid findings.
-For a warden or team, it is the ratio between the number of valid high or medium valid findings versus all of the high and mediums they've submitted.
+For a warden or team, it is the ratio between the number of valid high or medium findings versus all of the high and mediums they've submitted.

 `signal = findings / submissions`